jxlin/RoboND-Perception-Project/REPORT.md

 ### 2. _**Downsampling**_

-One way to save computation is working in a pointcloud with less datapoints ( kind of like working with a smaller resolution image ).
+One way to save computation is working with a pointcloud with less datapoints ( kind of like working with a smaller resolution image ).
 This can be achieved by downsampling the pointcloud, which give us a less expensive cloud for the next stages of the pipeline.

 ![Downsample filtering][img_downsampling]